panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-29-PMC/2020-01-29-PMC_Summary.md

 Jesper asked whether money could be supplied for hardware required for the training site to which Andy replied that it is not possible as Hardware does not fully depreciate over the lifetime of PaNOSC, however we could potentially get computing resources from EGI or use the money we have reserved for cloud resources.
 Jesper replied that he would like to minimise extra work, as the training site is not readily  portable to other hardware or virtual platform.

-   **WP9 - Outreach & Communication** : Nicoletta reported the videos (see WP6 above) and the SXNS event.
+   **WP9 - Outreach & Communication** : Nicoletta reported on the videos (see WP6 above) and the SXNS event.
 It is not clear whether she will attend the ESOF.